Audio synthesis in python

 3.2 Pyo

-pyo (github) is a python audio processing framework by Olivier Bélanger.
-Supports python 2.7 and 3.5+.
-It wants to run a wxPython gui, which is its own kind of inconvenience in turn, as it conscripts you into a toolkit war.
+pyo (github) is a Python audio processing framework by Olivier Bélanger.
+Supports Python 2.7 and 3.5+.
+It wants to run a wxPython GUI, which is its own kind of inconvenience in turn, as it conscripts you into a toolkit war.
 Nonetheless it can do some neat stuff, and wxPython GUI is pretty good, so if you don’t mind a mildly opinionated library this is a nice one to work with.
 It’s a one-man shop, indicating impressive productivity on the part of its creator.
 This guy has more or less reimplemented the supercollider scsynth infrastructure.

 It claims to be